C.F. Os Belenenses: League champions

 The club won its only Primeira Liga title in 1945–46, edging Benfica by one point, the first time that a club outside the Big Three won the title.
 On 14 December 1947, they were the first team to face Real Madrid at their newly inaugurated Santiago Bernabéu Stadium (then called the Nuevo Estadio Chamartín) in a friendly match won 3–1 by Madrid.

-The club were runners-up in the league for the first time in the 1954–55 season, level on 39 points with Benfica.
-It was not until 1973 that Os Belenenses finished as runners-up again, 18 points behind Benfica, and they never have since.
+The club were runners-up in the league in the 1954–55 season, level on 39 points with Benfica, losing the title just four minutes from the end with a draw against Sporting.
+The following year, Belenenses moved to the Estadio do Restelo, which involved a large investment and the sale of the best players, resulting in quality diminishing.
+It was not until 1973 that Belenenses finished as runners-up again, 18 points behind Benfica, and they never have since.

 European forays

-Os Belenenses were the first club to compete in the UEFA Cup in a two-legged 3–3 draw with Hibernian at the Estádio do Restelo in Belém.
+Belenenses were the first club to compete in the UEFA Cup in a two-legged 3–3 draw with Hibernian at the Estádio do Restelo in Belém.

 The club has also played in the European Cup Winners' Cup.
 In the 1987–88 UEFA Cup, the club played Barcelona.
-In the first leg, they lost 2–0 in the Camp Nou, winning 1–0 at the Estádio do Restelo with Mapuata scoring.
-Os Belenenses won their sixth (and to date last) Taça de Portugal on 28 May 1989, defeating Benfica 2–1.
+In the first leg, they lost 2–0 in the Camp Nou, winning 1–0 at the Estádio do Restelo with Mapuata scoring, coached by Marinho Peres, a former Barcelona player.
+Belenenses won their sixth (and to date last) Taça de Portugal on 28 May 1989, defeating Benfica 2–1.
 Also that season, they knocked out the holders Bayer Leverkusen from the Cup Winners' Cup.

 Downfall and recovery

-Os Belenenses were relegated from the Primeira Liga for the first time in 1981–82, and have been relegated three other times since then.
+Belenenses were relegated from the Primeira Liga for the first time in 1981–82, and have been relegated three other times since then.